credes/first-time-offender/privacy-policy-en.md

 Personal Data is collected for the following purposes and using the following services:

-### Access to third party services’ accounts

-These services allow this Application to access Data from your account on a third party service and perform actions with it.

-These services are not activated automatically, but require explicit authorization by the User.

-#### Access to the Google Drive account (Google)

-This service allows this Application to connect with the User’s account on Google Drive, provided by Google, Inc.

-Personal Data collected: Various types of Data as specified in the privacy policy of the service.

-Place of processing: USA – [Privacy Policy](https://support.google.com/drive/answer/2450387?hl=en)

-#### Access to the Dropbox account (Dropbox, Inc.)

-This service allows this Application to connect with the User’s account on Dropbox, provided by Dropbox, Inc.

-Personal Data collected: Various types of Data as specified in the privacy policy of the service.

-Place of processing: USA – [Privacy Policy](https://www.dropbox.com/privacy)

 ### Analytics

 The services contained in this section enable the Owner to monitor and analyze web traffic and can be used to keep track of User behavior.

-#### Facebook Ads conversion tracking (Facebook)

-Facebook Ads conversion tracking is an analytics service provided by Facebook, Inc. that connects data from the Facebook advertising network with actions performed on this Application.

-Personal Data collected: Cookie and Usage data.

-Place of processing: USA – [Privacy Policy](https://www.facebook.com/about/privacy/)

 #### Google Analytics (Google)